scalamolecule/datomic-client-api-java-scala/README.md

 in the project view (in IntelliJ) and choose Run -> Specs2 in 'client' (or run individual tests similarly).

+### Temporary limitation
+Due to a bug in the Peer Server async implementation, all asynchronous Peer Server tests don't pass since we can't build a Client with map data.
+Hopefully this will be solved soon, and then all asynchronous Peer Server tests should pass.

 ## Use with your project